 Treatment failure (ie, death within 30 days following treatment, persistent bacteremia >10 days after initiation of appropriate therapy, or recurrence of bacteremia within 60 days of discontinuing therapy) is fairly common in patients with S. aureus bacteremia, particularly in the setting of infection due to MRSA .

 Issues related to the clinical approach to S. aureus bacteremia in adults will be reviewed here.
 Issues related to clinical manifestations of S. aureus infection are discussed separately.
 The epidemiology, risk factors, and complications of S. aureus bacteremia and treatment of methicillin-resistant or vancomycin-resistant S. aureus infections are discussed separately.
-(See "Clinical manifestations of Staphylococcus aureus infection".)
+(See "Clinical manifestations of Staphylococcus aureus infection in adults".)

 History and physical examination — A careful history and physical examination is essential.
 For circumstances in which the source of bacteremia is uncertain, patients should be questioned carefully regarding potential portals of entry including recent skin or soft tissue infection and presence of indwelling prosthetic devices (including intravascular catheters, orthopedic hardware, and cardiac devices).

 Patients should also be questioned regarding symptoms that may reflect metastatic infection, which can occur in up to 30 percent of cases .
 These include bone or joint pain (particularly back pain, suggesting vertebral osteomyelitis, discitis, and/or epidural abscess), protracted fever and/or sweats (suggestive of endocarditis), abdominal pain (particularly left upper quadrant pain, which may reflect splenic infarction), costovertebral angle tenderness (which may reflect renal infarction or psoas abscess), and headache (which may reflect septic emboli).